Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

 7. Frequently Asked Questions (FAQ)

-For a single NLV applicant in 2025, the minimum financial requirement is €28,800 per year.
+For a single applicant, the minimum financial requirement is €28,800 per year.
 You must add €7,200 per year for each dependent.

 Is the NLV’s 183-day annual stay rule still mandatory?

-Yes, to successfully renew your Non-Lucrative Visa after the first year, you must show you have spent at least 183 days of the previous year physically in Spain.
-This is essential for maintaining your residency status.
+Yes.
+To renew your Non-Lucrative Visa after the first year, you must show that you spent at least 183 days of the previous year physically in Spain.

 What is the approximate cost to apply for a long-stay visa in the UK?

-The Spanish Consulate charges a standard fee for the National Visa application, which is typically around €94 (or the GBP equivalent).
-This fee is paid to the Consulate, and you should also budget for additional processing costs charged by the application center (like BLS) and fees for securing your residence card upon arrival.
+The Spanish Consulate usually charges a standard fee of around €94 or the GBP equivalent.
+You should also budget for application center fees and residence card costs.

 Does my UK tax-free pension lump sum remain tax-free in Spain?

-Moving to Spain from the UK is a major decision that needs serious planning, especially regarding the strict 2025 rules and potential tax traps.
+Moving to Spain from the UK after Brexit is a major decision that needs serious planning, especially regarding the strict 2026 rules and potential tax traps.

 Avoid the risk of denial or costly financial errors.
 Partnering with specialists who understand the complex rules of Spanish immigration and UK-Spain tax agreements is the most reliable way to secure your future in Spain.